phovea/phovea.github.io/contributors/adding-dependencies.md

 5. Select *additional libraries* (e.g., jQuery, D3) that are known by the Phovea framwork
 6. Confirm your selection with Enter
 7. Override files if you will be asked to
-8. (Optional, but recommended: Commit the changes to your application / plugin repository)
+8. (Optional, but recommended: Commit the changes)
 9. [Update your setup](#update-setup)

 <a id="add-external-libs"></a>